 Besides fixing all of that stuff – one of the biggest changes has been extending those bumped-out areas up to the second story.
 As you may remember from our floor planning posts, we got approval from the historic review board to add those small second-level additions so each side’s rear bedroom could have an en suite bathroom attached to it (that’s why the window up there isn’t full size).

-Between those two new master baths and the two powder rooms we added under each staircase, we took each side from having just 1 full bath to 2 1/2 baths each.
+Between those two new en-suite baths and the two powder rooms we added under each staircase, we took each side from having just 1 full bath to 2 1/2 baths each.
 Well, I guess the left side previous had 1 full bath and 1 random kitchen toilet.
 Does that count as a bath and a quarter…?

 Predictably, all of my favorite features are the ones that add extra architecture and character – like the corbels along the roofline (which also wrap around the front of the house), and my precious diamond doors (remember how I hunted them down secondhand because the diamond windows in the front of the house just made them feel like the perfect touch for the backyard?).